 Baseball Returns to Southwest Michigan

-June 15, 2020 - Northwoods League (Northwoods) - Battle Creek Bombers News Release
+June 16, 2020 - Northwoods League (Northwoods) - Kalamazoo Growlers News Release

-Battle Creek, MI - The Battle Creek Bombers and Kalamazoo Growlers, in cooperation with the Northwoods League, announced today the return of summer baseball to southwest Michigan July 1st.
+KALAMAZOO, MI - The Kalamazoo Growlers and Battle Creek Bombers, in cooperation with the Northwoods League, announced today the return of summer baseball to southwest Michigan July 1st.

 The two teams will be joined this season by a 2nd Kalamazoo-based team, The Kalamazoo Mac Daddies who will use Homer Stryker Field as their home field.